DavyJonesLocker/party_foul/README.md

 following:

 1. Attempt to find a matching issue in your GitHub repo
-2. If no matching issue is found a new issue is created with a unique title, session information, and stack trace.
+2. If no matching issue is found, a new issue is created with a unique title, session information, and stack trace.
 The issue is tagged as a `bug`.
 A new comment is added with relevant data on the application state.
-3. If an open issue is found the occurence count and time stamp is updated.
+3. If an open issue is found, the occurence count and time stamp is updated.
 A new comment is added with relevant data on the application state.
-4. If a closed issue is found the occurence count and time stamp is updated.
+4. If a closed issue is found, the occurence count and time stamp is updated.
 The issue is reopened and a `regression` tag is added.
 A new comment is added with relevant data on the application state.